cam1lle/Project_2/README.md

-# Project 2 - ETL Mini Project
-__Introduction__

-This readme file provides an overview of the ETL mini project that I completed.
-The project involved building an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and either Python dictionary methods or regular expressions.
-The objective was to extract data from Excel files, transform it into the desired format, and load it into a Postgres database.

-__Project Setup__

-To begin the project, I followed the provided instructions and set up my working environment.
-I created a new repository named "Crowdfunding_ETL" and added my partner as a collaborator.
-I then cloned the repository to my local machine and added the necessary files to the repository.

-__ETL Process__

-Create the Category and Subcategory DataFrames
-I started by extracting and transforming data from the "crowdfunding.xlsx" Excel file to create a category DataFrame.
-The category DataFrame had two columns: "category_id" and "category".
-I assigned sequential "category_id" values from "cat1" to "catn" based on the number of unique categories.
-The "category" column contained only the category titles.
-I exported this DataFrame as "category.csv" and saved it in my GitHub repository.

-Next, I extracted and transformed the data from the same Excel file to create a subcategory DataFrame.
-The subcategory DataFrame had two columns: "subcategory_id" and "subcategory".
-I assigned sequential "subcategory_id" values from "subcat1" to "subcatn" based on the number of unique subcategories.
-The "subcategory" column contained only the subcategory titles.
-I exported this DataFrame as "subcategory.csv" and saved it in my GitHub repository.

-__Create the Campaign DataFrame__

-I proceeded to extract and transform the data from the "crowdfunding.xlsx" Excel file to create a campaign DataFrame.
-The campaign DataFrame had several columns, including "cf_id", "contact_id", "company_name", "description", "goal", "pledged", "outcome", "backers_count", "country", "currency", "launch_date", "end_date", "category_id", and "subcategory_id".

-I made the necessary conversions and renaming of columns as specified in the instructions.
-For example, I converted the "goal" and "pledged" columns to float data type, renamed the "blurb" column to "description", and converted the "launched_at" and "deadline" columns to the datetime format.

-I also ensured that the "category_id" and "subcategory_id" columns had unique identification numbers matching those in the respective category and subcategory DataFrames.

-Once the campaign DataFrame was created, I exported it as "campaign.csv" and saved it in my GitHub repository.

-__Create the Contacts DataFrame__

-For this part, I chose Option 1: using Python dictionary methods to extract and transform the data from the "contacts.xlsx" Excel file.

-I imported the contacts.xlsx file into a DataFrame and iterated through each row, converting it into a dictionary.
-Then, I extracted the dictionary values from the keys using a Python list comprehension and added the values for each row to a new list.

-Next, I created a new DataFrame using the extracted data.
-I split each "name" column value into a first and last name and placed them in separate columns.
-Finally, I cleaned the DataFrame and exported it as "contacts.csv", saving it in my GitHub repository.

-__Create the Crowdfunding Database__

-To create the Crowdfunding database, I inspected the four CSV files (category.csv, subcategory.csv, campaign.csv, and contacts.csv) and sketched an ERD (Entity-Relationship Diagram) using QuickDBD.
-The ERD provided a visual representation of the tables and their relationships.

-Using the information from the ERD, I created a table schema for each CSV file.
-I specified the data types, primary keys, foreign keys, and other constraints for each table.

-I saved the database schema as "crowdfunding_db_schema.sql" in the Postgres format and saved it in my GitHub repository.

-Next, I created a new Postgres database named "crowdfunding_db".
-Using the database schema, I created the tables in the correct order to handle the foreign keys.

-To verify the table creation, I ran a SELECT statement for each table and confirmed that the tables were successfully created.

-Finally, I imported each CSV file into its corresponding SQL table.
-I ran a SELECT statement for each table to ensure that the data was correctly imported.

-__Conclusion__

-In this project, I successfully completed the ETL process by extracting data from Excel files, transforming it into the desired format using Python and Pandas, and loading it into a Postgres database.
-I followed the instructions provided and organized my work by creating the necessary DataFrames, exporting them as CSV files, and creating the Crowdfunding database with the appropriate table schema.
-Overall, it was a valuable learning experience that enhanced my skills in data extraction, transformation, and loading.
+# Crowdfunding ETL
+## Introduction
+In this ETL mini project, I have built an ETL pipeline using Python, Pandas, and regular expressions to extract and transform data from Excel files.
+The project involves creating four CSV files and using the CSV data to create an Entity-Relationship Diagram (ERD) and a table schema.
+Finally, I have uploaded the CSV data into a Postgres database.

+## Project Setup
+To get started with the project, follow these steps:

+1. Create a new repository named "Crowdfunding_ETL" and add your partner as a collaborator.
+2. Clone the repository to your local computer.
+3. Rename the "ETL_Mini_Project_starter_code.ipynb" file by appending your first name initial and last name to the filename, for example, "ETL_Mini_Project_NRomanoff_JSmith.ipynb".
+4. Add the renamed Jupyter notebook file and the "Resources" folder containing the "crowdfunding.xlsx" and "contacts.xlsx" files to the repository.
+5. Push the changes to GitHub.

+## ETL Process
+The ETL process for this mini project is divided into the following subsections:

+## Create the Category and Subcategory DataFrames
+1. Extract and transform the data from the "crowdfunding.xlsx" Excel file to create a category DataFrame.
+The DataFrame will have a "category_id" column with entries going sequentially from "cat1" to "catn" (where n is the number of unique categories) and a "category" column containing only the category titles.
+2. Export the category DataFrame as "category.csv" and save it to your GitHub repository.
+3. Extract and transform the data from the "crowdfunding.xlsx" Excel file to create a subcategory DataFrame.
+The DataFrame will have a "subcategory_id" column with entries going sequentially from "subcat1" to "subcatn" (where n is the number of unique subcategories) and a "subcategory" column containing only the subcategory titles.
+4. Export the subcategory DataFrame as "subcategory.csv" and save it to your GitHub repository.

+## Create the Campaign DataFrame
+1. Extract and transform the data from the "crowdfunding.xlsx" Excel file to create a campaign DataFrame.
+The DataFrame will have the following columns:
+* "cf_id"
+* "contact_id"
+* "company_name"
+* "description" (renamed from "blurb")
+* "goal" (converted to float data type)
+* "pledged" (converted to float data type)
+* "outcome"
+* "backers_count"
+* "country"
+* "currency"
+* "launch_date" (renamed from "launched_at" and converted to datetime format)
+* "end_date" (renamed from "deadline" and converted to datetime format)
+* "category_id" (with unique identification numbers matching those in the "category_id" column of the category DataFrame)
+* "subcategory_id" (with unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame)
+2. Export the campaign DataFrame as "campaign.csv" and save it to your GitHub repository.

+## Create the Contacts DataFrame
+Use regular expressions to extract and transform the data from the "contacts.xlsx" Excel file:

+1. Import the "contacts.xlsx" file into a DataFrame.
+2. Extract the "contact_id", "name", and "email" columns using regular expressions.
+3. Create a new DataFrame with the extracted data.
+4. Convert the "contact_id" column to the integer type.
+5. Split each "name" column value into a first and last name and place each in a new column.
+6. Clean the DataFrame and export it as "contacts.csv".
+Save it to your GitHub repository.

+## Create the Crowdfunding Database
+* Inspect the four CSV files and sketch an ERD of the tables using QuickDBD.
+* Use the information from the ERD to create a table schema for each CSV file.
+Specify the data types, primary keys, foreign keys, and other constraints.
+* Save the database schema as a Postgres file named "crowdfunding_db_schema.sql".
+Save it to your GitHub repository.
+* Create a new Postgres database named "crowdfunding_db".
+* Using the database schema, create the tables in the correct order to handle the foreign keys.
+* Verify the table creation by running a SELECT statement for each table.
+* Import each CSV file into its corresponding SQL table.
+* Verify that each table has the correct data by running a SELECT statement for each.

+## Conclusion
+By completing this ETL mini project, I have successfully built an ETL pipeline using Python, Pandas, and regular expressions.
+The pipeline extracts data from Excel files, transforms it using various methods, and creates CSV files and a Postgres database.
+The project demonstrates proficiency in handling data extraction, transformation, and loading tasks, as well as database schema design and table creation.
+The resulting CSV files and database provide structured and organized data that can be further analyzed and queried for insights.